-Radiation therapy is the use of a high-energy x-rays to destroy cancer cells and shrink tumors.
+Radiation therapy is the use of high-energy x-rays to destroy cancer cells and shrink tumors.
 Cancer cells reproduce faster than normal cells in the body.
 Radiation therapy targets these rapidly dividing cells.
 The radiation reacts with water in the cells, and this reaction damages the DNA or genetic material in the cell that controls cell growth.
 Most normal cells can recover from the effects of radiation and function properly.
 Cancer cells can’t repair themselves easily and they are destroyed.
 The goal of radiation therapy is to damage as many cancer cells as possible, while limiting harm to nearby healthy tissue.

 There are different types of radiation and different ways to deliver the radiation.
 For example, certain types of radiation can penetrate more deeply into the body than can others.
-In addition, some types of radiation can be very finely controlled to treat only a small area (an inch of tissue, for example) without damaging nearby tissues and organs.
+IN addition, some types of radiation can be very finely controlled to treat only a small area (an inch of tissue, for example) without damaging nearby tissues and organs.
 Other types of radiation are better for treating larger areas.

 In some cases, the goal of radiation treatment is the complete destruction of an entire tumor.
 In other cases, the aim is to shrink a tumor and relieve symptoms.
-In either case, doctors plan treatment to spare as much healthy tissue as possible.a
+In either case, doctors plan treatment to spare as much healthy tissue as possible.

 About half of all cancer patients receive some type of radiation therapy.
-Radiation therapy may be used alone or in combination with other cancer treatments, such as chemotherapy or surgery.
+Radiation therapy may be used along or in combination with other cancer treatments, such as chemotherapy or surgery.
 In some cases, a patient may receive more than one type of radiation therapy.

 Radiation therapy may be used to treat almost every type of solid tumor, including cancers of the brain, breast, cervix, larynx, lung, pancreas, prostate, skin, spine, stomach, uterus, or soft tissue sarcomas.
 Radiation can also be used to treat leukemia and lymphoma (cancers of the blood-forming cells and lymphatic system, respectively).
-Radiation dose to each site depends on a number of factors, including the type of cancer and whether there are tissues and organs nearby that may be damaged by radiation.
+The radiation dose to each site depends on a number of factors, including the type of cancer and whether there are tissues and organs nearby that may be damaged by radiation.

 For some types of cancer, radiation may be given to areas that do not have evidence of cancer.
-This is done to prevent cancer cells from growing in the area receiving the radiation.
+This is done to prevent cancer cells from growing in the area and receiving the radiation.
 This technique is called prophylactic radiation therapy.